 Umiker said during the past year he spent time visiting and working with retailers and during those visits “I felt so alive and energized.
 This year being out in the field working with retailers really spoke to me.
 This is where I belong; this is what I should be doing.”

-Hence, The Ethical Mattress retail store, located in the area where he makes his home and is raising his family, was born.
+Hence, The Ethical Mattress retail store was born, located in the area where he makes his home and is raising his family.
 Umiker registered the company name in 2018 during his last week with Bloomingdale’s.

-The ethos of the store is to provide consumers with a selection of more natural sleep products at accessible prices.
+The ethos of the store is to provide consumers with a selection of natural and organic sleep products at accessible prices.
 Located on Millburn Avenue, which Umiker describes as an upscale downtown shopping area that pulls consumers in from surrounding towns.

-Umiker has five core principles for his new company: Sell exceptionally well-made mattresses, everything is made from natural materials, never take used mattresses to landfills, offer everyday low pricing, and offer customers a relaxed and low-pressure sales environment while paying extra attention to the delivery process as part of the overall consumer experience.
+Umiker has five core principles for his new company: Sell exceptionally well-made mattresses, everything is made from natural materials, recycle the customer's old mattress rather than taking it to the landfill, offer everyday low pricing, and offer customers a relaxed and low-pressure sales environment while paying extra attention to the delivery process as part of the overall consumer experience.

 Building on those principles, The Ethical Mattress merchandising mix is built around mattresses built in New Jersey, including Shifman Mattresses and Natural Dreams from Bedding Industries of America.
 Bed frames are sourced from Knickerbocker, another New Jersey-based company.
 A lineup of Skyline upholstered headboards help give the store a cozy, welcoming view, and the custom line is available in vegetable-dyed linens.